kragen/derctuo/magnesium-fuel.md

 reaction to take place; but in many circumstances the reaction can be run to completion on a shorter timescale than that, and the increasing temperature may be an effective countervailing force.

+Maintaining the magnesium fuel in large solid pieces until near time to use would be a useful safety measure.
+These would be much harder to ignite accidentally.
+Perhaps the simplest approach would be a round magnesium rod that twists in a device exactly like a manual pencil sharpener to shave off shavings of a calibrated thickness.

+Under some circumstances, it might be best to first preheat some magnesia by burning magnesium, with little or no gas release, and then use a second, later burst of gas to move the generated heat to where it's needed.
+This decouples the time during which the combustion happens — which may be limited by, for example, considerations such as the one mentioned above of burning the magnesium to solid magnesia fast enough that it doesn't melt into a round mass with little surface area, or inversely by the inability to burn the magnesium as fast as would be desired because of limited surface area — from the time during which the heat is transferred to where it will be used, which might be shorter or longer than the combustion time.

+Recharging spent magnesium fuel should be considerably easier than the analogous process for aluminum, which is especially interesting for use as a motor vehicle fuel.
+Something like three fourths of magnesium today is produced in China by the Pidgeon silicothermic process, boiling magnesium vapor at sub-atmospheric pressures out of mixed MgO and ferrosilicon powders at 1200°–1400°, and further stabilizing the silica byproduct with CaO.
+However, the historically dominant process was electrolysis of molten MgCl₂ produced from HCl and MgO; the electrolysis releases the Cl₂, which can be exothermically recombined with H₂ with ultraviolet light.
+Pure MgCl₂ melts at 714°, but, e.g., Davy fluxed it with corrosive sublimate to discover magnesium at a tamer temperature; so a recharging apparatus of a reasonably small size and temperature might be feasible.

+[A new, more direct process][7] uses a solid zirconia electrolyte to directly electrolyze MgO at 1150°–1300°, in order to drop the cost of magnesium for *structural* applications in vehicles.
+The cathode is a bath of molten MgO through which argon is bubbled, coming out containing Mg vapor.
+The O₂ can travel through the zirconia to the cathode, made, for example, of molten copper, tin, or silver, or of a zirconia–nickel cermet coating on the zirconia.
+Magnesia-stabilized zirconia is more stable in the molten salt bath, but lower conductivity; they found some kind of sooper seekrit ingredient to keep the molten MgO from corroding regular yttria-stabilized zirconia.
+Like the Pidgeon process, the magnesium produced is in vapor form, and so a distillation step inherently purifies the reaction product.
+(With appropriate "fluxes" or molten-salt solvents, this same SOM process has been used to smelt iron, silicon, tantalum, and titanium.)

+[7]: https://web.archive.org/web/20131113035743/http://www1.eere.energy.gov/vehiclesandfuels/pdfs/merit_review_2011/lightweight_materials/lm035_derezinski_2011_o.pdf "Solid Oxide Membrane (SOM) Electrolysis of Magnesium, Powell et al., 2011"